The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 Author's note: All monetary figures given in Canadian dollars (CAD) unless otherwise noted

 Following an unsuccessful open season earlier this, TransCanada (TRP) slashed toll rates along its underutilized portion of its mainline which delivers natural gas from Empress, Alberta to Dawn, Ontario.
 The intent is to send an additional 1.5 Bcf/d (~250 Mboe/d) to demand centers on the East Coast.
-Canadian natural gas has been previously unwilling to compete with rapid production growth from Appalachia due to its logistical proximity with demand centers in the East Coast and Midwest.
+Canadian natural gas has been previously unwilling to compete with the rapid production growth from Appalachia due to its logistical proximity with demand centers in the East Coast and Midwest.

 The most recent open season last February saw a fundamental shift in market behavior.
-Western Canadian producers committed to send 1.42 Bcf/d in additional natural gas between Empress and Dawn on TransCanada's mainline over the next ten years at $0.77/GJ/d.
+Western Canadian producers committed to send 1.42 Bcf/d in additional natural gas between Empress and Dawn on TransCanada's mainline over the next 10 years at $0.77/GJ/d.
 Dawn is an important market hub operated by Union Gas (a subsidiary of Enbridge (ENB)) which lies just across the Michigan border, near Detroit.

 This development comes at the precipice of a rapidly stiffening battle for market share between Western Canadian producers and producers located in the Lower 48 States (L48).
 The reversal from last year stance comes as Western Canadian gas producers have decided to take head on Marcellus and Utica producers.
 Whereas Canadian producers are poised to offload billions of cubic feet of gas using TransCanada's underutilized mainline, Appalachian producers plan to unload billions more into the same demand centers utilizing under-construction projects such as Energy Transfer Partners LP's (ETE) (ETP) 3.25 Bcf/d Rover Pipeline and Enbridge's 1.5 Bcf/d Nexus pipeline project.